epam/hubctl/CONTRIBUTING.md

 ## Requirements

-List of the tools and software required to run the component
+List of the tools and software software packages or specific configuration required to deploy this component

 Example:
 * [helm](https://helm.sh)